enthought/traits-futures/docs/source/guide/cancel.rst

 This section describes how to modify the callable for a background task to make it possible to cancel mid-calculation.
-In brief, you turn your callable into a generator function by inserting ``yield`` statements at possible cancellation points, and then execute that callable using |submit_iteration| instead of
+In brief, you turn your callable into a generator function by inserting ``yield`` statements representing possible cancellation points, and then execute that callable using |submit_iteration|
-|submit_call|.
-In addition, the ``yield`` can optionally be used to provide
-progress information to the future.
+instead of |submit_call|.
+In addition, the ``yield`` can optionally be used to provide progress information to the future.
 The following goes into this in more detail.

 Example: approximating π
 ------------------------